-The Group Communities Director and Head of Sustainability are accountable for identifying and assessing climate-related risks and opportunities.
+The Group Communities Director and Head of Sustainability are accountable for identifying and assessing sustainability matters and regularly reviews the objectives climate-related risks and opportunities.
 Responsibilities for managing each of these risks are allocated to Directors/ heads of departments appropriately and discussed within specific and relevant working groups across the Group.
 Placemaking and Sustainability Committee and Main Board.